Innovative Medicines and Outcomes Research

 This research fellowship offers a unique opportunity to become involved in a variety of clinical research projects, all of which are conducive to obtaining peer-reviewed publications and presentations at national and international meetings.
 The successful Fellow will be expected to organize and carry out multiple clinical research projects throughout the year.
 There will be formal training through lectures and one-on-one mentoring on study design, IRB application, data collection, biostatistics, manuscript writing, oral/poster presentation, and help with interview skills.
 There are typically multiple projects at various stages of completion in progress at any point in time.
 Excellent organizational and writing skills are required.

-Projects are predominantly clinical trials, clinical outcomes research using databases, meta-analysis, and translational research in the areas of Otology, Neurotology, Obstructive Sleep Apnea, Sinus Surgery and Rhinology, Head and Neck Cancer, and Pediatric Otolaryngology.
+Projects are predominantly clinical trials, clinical outcomes research using databases, meta-analysis, and translational research in the areas of Otology, Neurotology, Obstructive Sleep Apnea, Sinus Surgery and Rhinology, Head & Neck Cancer, and Pediatric Otolaryngology.

 Principal Investigators: